opticfluorine/sovereign/doc/projects.md

 D3D11Renderer is an implementation of the rendering interfaces defined in ClientCore that uses Direct3D 11.

-### Engine8Client
+### SovereignClient

-Engine8Client is an executable wrapper around ClientCore that configures the engine to run as a client.
+SovereignClient is an executable wrapper around ClientCore that configures the engine to run as a client.

 Server Projects
 ---------------

-### Engine8Server
+### SovereignServer

-Engine8Server is an executable wrapper around EngineCore that configures the engine to run as a server.
+SovereignServer is an executable wrapper around EngineCore that configures the engine to run as a server.

 ### WorldGen